satoran1/ExcelChallenge/README.md

   * Created a pivot chart line graph that visualizes the new table.

 CONCLUSIONS
-* Created a report in Microsoft Word and answer the following questions:
+* Created a report in Microsoft Word to answer the following questions:
 1. Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?
 2. What are some limitations of this dataset?
-3. What are some other possible tables and/or graphs that we could
+3. What are some other possible tables and/or graphs that we could?